USEPA/WNTR/documentation/networkxgraph.rst

 that are specific to WNTR.
 The example **networkx_graph.py** can be used to generate a graph from a water network model.

-A copy of the graph can an be obtained using the following function.
+A copy of the graph can an be obtained using the following function:

 .. literalinclude:: ../examples/networkx_graph.py
    :lines: 9

 The graph is stored as a nested dictionary.
-The nodes and links (note that links are called `edges` in NetworkX) can be accessed using the following.
+The nodes and links (note that links are called `edges` in NetworkX) can be accessed using the following:

 .. literalinclude:: ../examples/networkx_graph.py
    :lines: 12-14